 National Survey of State Laws (NSSL) is a print and online resource that provides an overall view of some of the most-asked-about and controversial legal topics in the United States.
 The database is derived from Richard Leiter’s National Survey of State Laws print editions.
 Presented in an interactive chart format, NSSL allows users to make basic state-by-state comparisons of current state laws.
 The database is updated regularly as new laws are passed or updated.

 The current 9th edition, along with the 8th, 7th, 6th, and 5th editions are available in HeinOnline.
-Users can use the database to compare the same laws as they existed in 2005, 2008, 2015, and 2018, and to make more current comparisons with laws added or updated in the database since 2018.
+Users can use the database to compare the same laws as they existed in 2005, 2008, 2015, 2019, and 2022, and to make more current comparisons with laws added or updated in the database since the publishing of the most recent print edition.

 All About National Survey of State Laws (Video)